exist2021/quartz/content/Working Style.md

+## Asynchronouse Communication
+I like to work asynchronously which means we don't have to be at each others throat all day.

+## You can write succintly
+I once had a team mate who would chat too much, his only intention was to troll me.
+This is behaviour is toxic and I don't see us going a long way.

+## OKR Framework is essential for all actions
-I like to work asynchronously and always prefer to use the OKR  (Objective and Key Results) framework, which is the framework used by Intel and Google.
+If you have never heard about the OKR framework made popular by Andy Grove of Intel, I suggest you atleast have a rudimentary idea of what it is and should be willing to use it.
+I  always prefer to use the OKR  (Objective and Key Results) framework, which is the framework used by Intel and Google.
 It makes complex things simple, otherwise you might end up chasing a lot of actions and spreading yourself too thin.

-If you want to work with me, you need to know what is "lead' and "lag" measures.
+## Lead and Lack Measures.
+I need my dopamine hits and lead measures demotivate everyone.
+So you should know what is are these two terms.

+## Jobs to be done framework
 Also, it would help if you read up on Clayton Christenson's "Job to be done" framework.
-It extremely counter-intuitive but it will help you sell your product or service better.
-It will take you deep into the mind of your prospect buyer.
+It is extremely counter-intuitive but it will help you sell your product or service better.
+It will take you deep into the mind of your prospective buyer.

+## I don't sell my time (as I am not a bluw collar worker.)
-Also, I am very lazy, I don't see my time by the hour, I try to sell my experience.
-When I say I sell my (28 years of) experince, it is a condensed time and it is a better deal for me and you.
+I am very lazy, I don't sell my time by the hour, and I try to sell my experience.
+When I say I am selling my (28 years of) experience, it is a condensed time and it is a better deal for me and you.
 It is effortless for me and you also, benefit from the experience.
-I find this is the most difficult concept to understand as people who sell time have become more expensive than people who sell their expeirience, this means that clients end up wanting to buy time from people who sell experince.
+I find this is the most difficult concept for people to understand as people who sell time have become more expensive than people who sell their experience, this means that clients end up wanting to buy time from people who sell experience.
 I should have become a plumber or a carpenter, I know.